-2.3 Conclusions
+2.5 Conclusions

 From the point of view of experiment, the investigation of both these channels is a very challenging task.
 The main obstacle in the π^0 case is the limited azimuthal acceptance of the setup, making it hard to measure the up-down count rate asymmetry.
-Although the value of $A{x,z}$ in this channel is predicted to be large, only a small part of it provides new information for the PWA, that raises the precision requirements for the experiment.
+Although the value of $A{x,z}$ in this channel is predicted to be large, only a part of it provides new information for the PWA, that raises the precision requirements for the experiment.
+Nevertheless, such a measurement can provide a good test of the Watson theorem applicability for the weakly coupled ${}^{3}P{2}-{}^{3}F{2}$ channels.

 Due to the Fermi motion, the problem of azimuthal acceptance is less important in the π^- case, although the necessity to detect an extra particle in the quasi-free kinematics complicates the measurement significantly.
-Taking into account a higher theoretical interest for the π^- production, as described above, we consider this experiment a first priority.
+A measurement of $A{x,z}$ in the π^- channel is extremely interesting since it can resolve the present ambiguity in the PWA solutions for the p-waves.
+Taking this into account, we consider this experiment a first priority for the pion production programme at ANKE.